marbu/blog-marbu-eu/posts/2021-03-28-hakyll-fedora.md

 ---
-title: Using Hakyll on Fedora
+title: Getting started with Hakyll on Fedora
 tags: fedora, haskell
 ...